viyanajith/classic-games/README.md

 - Simple and intuitive gameplay
 - Reaction time measurement in seconds
 - Local storage to save your high score
-- Responsive design that works on desktop and mobile devices
+- Responsive design that works on desktop and moble devices

 ## Play Online